 Being a mother of a young man, she is aware of the challenges child rearing brings with it – especially as a single mother - and thus compassionately helping others in similar situations.

-Beyond her holistic health and nutritional counseling and presentations, she practices and teaches yoga, chanting, meditation and other body-mind-spirit related subjects such as lucid dreaming and reading tarot cards.
+Beyond her holistic health and nutritional counseling and presentations, she practices and teaches Yoga, Qi Gong, Chanting, Meditation and other body-mind-spirit related subjects such as lucid dreaming and reading tarot cards.

-Knowing that the mind desires stillness, but the body does better with movement, she also loves dancing Argentine Tango, hiking, cross-country skiing, kayaking when her rigorous schedule allows.
+Knowing that the mind desires stillness, but the body does better with movement, she also loves dancing Argentine Tango, Salsa, hiking, cross-country skiing, kayaking when her schedule allows.